tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/perfect-plot-shiny.md

 <img src = "../images/perfect-plot-10.png" width="600">
 </p>

 {{% example %}}
-**Advanced Example**

-For this example, we've integrated several widgets to elevate the user interaction and visualization customization.

-We introduced a color theme selector, greatly enhancing the visual distinction of regions within the scatter plot.
-This feature allows users to choose from a variety of color palettes, making the data more interpretable and visually appealing.
+In this refined Shiny example, we introduce several additional features:

+- **Color Theme Selector**: Users can now choose from a range of color palettes, each offering a unique visual perspective, thereby enhancing plot clarity and appeal.
-Additionally, we incorporated a theme selector, offering options like 'Minimal', 'Classic', 'Light', and 'Dark'.
-This selector empowers users to change the overall aesthetic of the plot, catering to diverse preferences and enhancing readability under different viewing conditions.
+- **Plot Theme Selector**: We've added a selector with themes like 'Minimal', 'Classic', 'Light', and 'Dark'.
+This feature gives the flexibility to adjust the overall look of the plot

-To further tailor the visualization, we added new textInput fields for X and Y-axis labels.
-These inputs enable users to provide custom, descriptive labels for the axes, thereby making the plots more informative and contextually relevant.
+- **Custom Axis Labels**: New `textInput` fields have been integrated for X and Y-axis labels.
+This addition allows users to input descriptive, context-specific titles for axes, making the plots more informative.

 {{% /example %}}